Registering products in the Dutch Implant Registry (LIR)

 In order to trace implants in a fast and efficient way, an automated registration of all implants is required.
 That is why the Ministry of Health, Welfare and Sport has commisioned the development of the Dutch Implant Registry, also called Landelijk Implantatenregister (LIR).

-- Since 2019, registration of implants in the Dutch Implant Registry (LIR) is legally required.
+- Since 2019, registration of implants in the Dutch Implant Registry (LIR) is legally required for Dutch Healthcare Providers (hospitals and clinics).

-- From 26 May 2021 the hospitals and clinics are required to register all class III medical devices, under the Medical Device Registration (MDR).
-Manufacturers must be provided the medical devices with a UDI.
+- From 26 May 2021 the hospitals and clinics are required to store and keep record of all class III medical devices, under the Medical Device Registration (MDR).
+Manufacturers must place/assign a UDI to the medical device and all higher packaging levels.

 With GS1 standards we can help you